strapi/documentation/docusaurus/docs/dev-docs/deployment/haproxy-proxy.md

 The following examples are either proxying all requests directly to Strapi or are splitting requests between Strapi and some other backend web server such as Nginx, Apache, or others.

-Below are 2 example HAProxy configurations:
+The following are 2 example HAProxy configurations:

 - Sub-domain based such as `api.example.com`
 - subfolder based with both the API and Admin on the same subfolder such as `example.com/test/api` and `example.com/test/admin`